monika2333/edu_news_pipeline/beijing_internal_scoring_plan.md

 ## Implementation Steps

+### 0. Prompt asset
+1. Create `docs/internal_importance_prompt.md` containing the dedicated prompt (wrap final text in `<prompt>...</prompt>` like the existing external file for reuse in tooling).
+2. Add loader support so the external filter model can pick the internal prompt when evaluating Beijing positives.

 ### 1. Data flow adjustments
 1. Update `PostgresAdapter.complete_beijing_gate`:
    - When `is_beijing_related=True` and underlying sentiment is positive (from candidate), set